-MSAA Sample Item Teacher Guides for ELA and Mathematics
+MSAA Sample Item Teacher Guides for ELA, Mathematics, and Science

 The MSAA Sample Item Teacher Guides serve as a formative assessment tool.
 This resource allows teachers to understand what students may be able to know and do based on a subset of the sample items, and how teachers can respond to this information through instruction.
-All documents needed to use the MSAA Sample Item Teacher Guides are located in a zipped file on the MSAA Online Assessment System at www.msaaassessment.org/tap/sample-items.
+All documents needed to use the MSAA Sample Item Teacher Guides are located in zipped files on the MSAA Online Assessment System at www.msaaassessment.org/sample-items.

-The full set of sample items can be used to practice and become familiar with item types, accessibility features, accommodations, and the online platform.
-The full set of sample items can be accessed using the "Actions" drop-down menu for the respective grade and content.
+Sample items can be used to practice and become familiar with item types, accessibility features, accommodations, and the online platform.
+The full set of sample items can be accessed using the "Actions" drop-down menu for each respective grade and content area.

-Sample Item - Science Grade 5 (AS, AZ, BIE, CNMI/GU, ME, USVI & VT)
+Sample Item - Science Grade 5 (AS, AZ, BIE, CNMI, GU, ME, USVI & VT)